Woopra/browser-tracker/README.md

 ping_interval | 12000 | Time interval in milliseconds between each ping
 keep_alive | 24000 | The visit timeout that the server uses (recommended at least 2 * ping_interval)
 idle_timeout | 300000 | Idle time after which the user is considered offline
-download_tracking | true | Track downloads on the web page outgoing_tracking | true | Track external links clicks on the web page download_pause | 200 | Time in millisecond to pause the browser to ensure that the event is tracked when visitor clicks on a download url. outgoing_pause | 400 | Time in millisecond to pause the browser to ensure that the event is tracked when visitor clicks on an outgoing url. ignore_query_url | true | Ignores the query part of the url when the standard pageviews tracking function track()
+download_tracking | false | Track downloads on the web page outgoing_tracking | false | Track external links clicks on the web page download_pause | 200 | Time in millisecond to pause the browser to ensure that the event is tracked when visitor clicks on a download url. outgoing_pause | 400 | Time in millisecond to pause the browser to ensure that the event is tracked when visitor clicks on an outgoing url. ignore_query_url | true | Ignores the query part of the url when the standard pageviews tracking function track()